ZADDY05/Intrusion-Detection-System-using-Multi-classification-Algorithm/README.md

 So in this project we've used Multi-Classification algorithms to build a model that is more precise in detecting intrusion in any Network.

+## Models that we've used in this project:
+•	XGBoost
+• Random Forest
+• Linear SVC
+• Naïve Bayes
+• D-Tree
+• LightGBM

+### I've uploaded the code to train the IDS model.

+# Thank You